PSPDFKit-labs/radar.apple.com/23904182 - TableViewSectionBackgroundColor/README.md

 Expected Results:
 The cell section background color should not change depending on when we query cells.

-Still an issue in iOS 9.3.2
+Tested on iOS 10 GM, not fixed.